DynamoDS/DynamoPrimer/09_Custom-Nodes/9-6_Scripting Strategies.md

 Here are some tips to keep in mind while naming things in your script.

-* It´s OK to use abbreviations, but explain the abbreviation with a comment.
+* It´s OK to use abbreviations, but explain the abbreviation with a comment:
 ```
 ### Bad:
 csfX = 1.6